-And after last week's Fed follies and the major late-month into early-month data tsunami, this week is a bit quieter.
-Yet it also sees more global PMIs and other key data.
-There is also Tuesday's Reserve Bank of Australia rate decision that will likely be 'no change'.
-The same is likely from Thursday's BoE decision, yet with another key Inflation Report released at the same time followed by its press conference.
+And after last week's Fed follies and the major late-month into early-month data tsunami, this week was supposed to be a bit quieter.
+Well, not so much on the US-China news breaking.
+And it also saw more global PMIs and other key data.
+The key central bank influence was today's BoE decision and Monetary Policy Report with the press conference.

-There are also quite a few central bank and government surveys and reports heading into Friday's important trade data and US Wholesale Sales.
-Last but not least, the US went back onto Standard Time on Sunday, matching the European, UK and Irish move a week earlier.
-As such, all time differences are back to their typical spreads.
+There were also quite a few other central bank and government surveys and reports heading into Friday's important trade data and US Wholesale Sales.
+Last but not least, the US has a partial 'bank holiday' (foreign exchange and debt only) market closure on Monday in observance of the Veteran's Day holiday.